forsetius/web-pane/README.md

 - `Ctrl+Tab` - switch to the next webapp
 - `F10` - preferences

-You can also move the windows by holding `Alt` and dragging them with the mouse.
+You can also move the panes by holding `Alt` and dragging them with the mouse.